 If the authors wish, they may provide additional (text or multimedia) material to their contributions, which will become available in the journal website once the manuscript is accepted.

 The decision process is the following: An editor will evaluate each contribution and can reject works at this stage for reasons such as: lack of originality, serious scientific deficiencies, an inadequate use of language and grammar, or if the contents are not contained in the scope of the journal.
 In addition, even when the submitted paper is relevant, they may not necessarily be accepted due to limitations of space.
 The authors must provide complete contact information of five potential reviewers with the aim of increasing the reviewer's database.
+Please suggest reviewers from other countries or at least from different institutions and with whom you do not have any conflict of interest.
 The journal operates under a single-blind system and will favor the participation of external reviewers from the institution and country of the journal.
 After the review process, the editor will provide a decision about the evaluation of the work and this will be communicated to the authors, which can be: accepted; accepted with minor/major revisions; rejected.
 In case of controversy, the chief editorial group will reunite and will make the corresponding decision.

 By publishing your paper in our journal you are also granting it the copyright of the information that it contains.